Structural Snag Lists

 Beware of basic snag lists that only provide you with a list of cosmetic and minor issues, but miss important, structural issues that affect the value of the property.

 Most developers will include timelines in the contract about when a snag list should take place.
 As soon as you receive a snagging notification from your developer we recommend that you book your structural snag list in immediately.
 We are happy to book in a structural snag list several weeks before the scheduled date.
-Professional surveyors are often booked up and will not be available at a few days’ notice.
-It is important that you have enough time to book the surveyor of your choice, and are not forced into using an unqualified surveyor or building foreman.
+Professional engineering companies are often booked up and will not have availability at a few days’ notice.
+It is important that you have enough time to book the company of your choice, and are not forced into using an unqualified surveyor or building foreman.

-A structural snag list will cost more than a basic snag list because it is performed by a qualified professional, who has PI insurance, has undertaken regular training, and is up to date with current building regulations.
+A structural snag list will cost more than a basic snag list because it is performed by a qualified professional, with PI insurance, who undertakes regular training, and is up to date with current building regulations.
 You will be supplied with a useful and valuable report about issues that will affect the value of the property you are purchasing.
 It will also include additional helpful advice, information and direction, to help you understand structural matters related to the property before making your purchase.

 A basic snag list is usually cheaper than a structural snag list as it is usually performed by a non professional who will not have PI insurance, (which is generally only available to professionals with a recognised qualification).
 You may be supplied with a list of minor building and cosmetic issues, but it will not provide a comprehensive report on important structural issues.
 A typical snagger will be concentrating their attention on identifying individual cosmetic issues; their emphasis is not focused on the structure of the property and they may not even understand what is required under building regulation standards.